Transurethral resection (TUR) of the bladder

 The doctor will put a

-thin, lighted tube called a cystoscope, or scope, into your urethra.
+thin, lighted tool called a cystoscope, or scope, into your urethra.

 The urethra is the tube that carries urine from the bladder to the